ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 (as a workaround for the difficulty in knowing when to emit `AP-CHAT` messages).

-`wad` is the name of the WAD as originally provided to the apworld (not whatever gzDoom loaded from disk).
+`wad` is the name of the WAD as originally provided to the apworld (not whatever UZDoom loaded from disk).
 This is used to name the generated tuning file.

 `slot` and `seed` are information about the generated game: the player's slot name and the world seed string.
 The client uses these when establishing the connection to the server.

 `server` is optional.
-If present and nonempty, this is the host:port address of the Archipelago server. gzDoom can use this to pass information about the game host to the AP client without user intervention.
+If present and nonempty, this is the host:port address of the Archipelago server.
+UZDoom can use this to pass information about the game host to the AP client without user intervention.

 #### `AP-ACK { id }`